DanielHearn/danielhearn.github.io/src/blog/content/blog/iron_helm/index.md

 ![New cards in the Howling Abyss Dungeon Deck](./iron_howling.jpg)

-After writing this review the The Howling Abyss Dungeon Deck expansion became available for print and play.
+After initially writing this review the The Howling Abyss Dungeon Deck expansion became available for print and play.
 This expansion adds a new 18 card deck as an alternative to the base game's dungeon deck.
 This deck mostly contains the same ideas and encounters from that original deck but with additional complexity and impacts, which I felt were different enough to be interesting.
 Greater use of dice rolls and additional choices on the cards enhanced the push your luck as cards with negative impacts can have the chance to be even more dangerous.
 Some negative cards also have small positive impacts such as discarding rations but also gaining a potion.
 This means there are fewer moments where a playthrough can feel over due to a single dungeon card.
 The art on these cards are also more complex than the base game's art while keeping the original theme.

 My favourite addition in this expansion are the new dungeon cards with completely new mechanics, these are mostly focused on the use of the character's morality.
-This gives the morality system a much needed improvement as it has limited use in the base game, outside of scoring and a few specific cards.
+This gives the morality system a much needed improvement as it has limited use in the base game outside of scoring and a few specific cards.
 Having low morality when using this deck is now much more risky due to the Archangel card which makes you gain or lose health depending on morality.

 I recommend this expansion once you've gotten too used to base game's dungeon deck, though I do wish most of the card changes would be applied to the original deck in a new edition of the base game.